Disability Plates & Placards

 Disability is not permanent but would substantially impair the person’s mobility or limit or impair the person’s ability to walk for at least three weeks, and is so severe that the person would endure a hardship or be subject to risk of injury if the Temporary Placard were denied.

 Maryland Law specifies that only licensed physicians, physician assistant, nurse practitioners, chiropractors, optometrists, podiatrists, or physical therapists can certify to the particular conditions listed.
-You, your dependent, or any person who depends on you for transportation may be certified as having a disability under the ten conditions listed.

 - A licensed physician, licensed physician assistant, or licensed nurse practitioner may certify all qualifying conditions listed.